 Q. How do you want to be payed?

 In money of course!
 But seriously, I work only through PayPal and would like payment up front.
-I am willing to split it into two installments if asked up front.
+I am willing do a preliminary sketch before payment is sent, but I must be payed before I start inking or detailing anything.

 Q. Do you do anything in color and does it cost more?